llb-full-form-in-law

 • Develop an understanding of constitutional, civil, criminal, and corporate laws.

-• To develop and equip the students with legal reasoning, research, and argumentation skills.
+• To develop and equip the students with legal reasoning, legal research, and argumentation skills.

 • To prepare the students for courtroom practices, legal drafting, and client consultations.